Hellenic Polytonic HOWTO

 These stored symbols are eventually translated into a graphical (written) representation to be displayed on a computer screen or to be engraved on a more permanent medium.
 These graphical representations are called glyphs (carving strokes).
 Different fonts (assortments of character types) have different glyphs for the same internal representation.

 On the other hand, real typographers have typographical elements with all (usual) accented character combinations already cast to facilitate their strenuous job of arranging small pieces of metalwork (type) into their letterpress type holder.
+The terms upper case and lower case come from the arrangement of the type elements in corresponding wooden boxes or drawers on the typesetter's desk.

 Both methods have their pros and cons.
-We may use our computers to “set type” and communicate our thoughts to others but we also use them to process and re-arrange data in an effort to extract useful information.
+We may use our computers to “set type” and communicate our thoughts to others, but we also use them to process and re-arrange data in an effort to extract useful information.

-The usual method of entering textual information in a computer at this time is by pressing keyboard buttons (keys).
+The usual method of entering textual information in a computer at this time is by pressing keyboard buttons - keys.
 This key-press information is eventually translated into internal computer representation codes and stored in computer memory.

-Which means that some mechanism was needed to select one or other type element.
+Again, the model of our computer's keyboard is the keyboard of a typewriter: letter keys (capitals), number and symbol keys.
+To save on machinery, early typewriter keys actuated a stem holding more than one metal-type symbol (two or even three characters), which means that some mechanism was needed to select one or the other type element.
 The Shift key would lower or raise the platen relative to the type-holders.
 Later came the IBM Selectric that translated the (by then) customary shift-key combinations to a movement of a type-ball bringing the desired type element before the platen, followed by the daisy-wheel (a daisy-like structure with flexible radial elements, carrying the type).
 Type-balls or daisy-wheels had to match the keyboard layout, however.

 A great benefit, reflecting on the price of keyboards over the years, is that hardware manufacturers don't have to produce different keyboards for different languages.
 Keyboard electronics stay the same and the only thing that may need to be changed is cheap plastic key caps.